 I am currently holding the position of Oman Research Fellow at the Leibniz Zentrum Moderner Orient (ZMO) in Berlin.

 Bettega, S. & Morano, R. 2022.
 Preface.
 Languages 7(1).
 Available here.

-Morano, R. (forthcoming, Summer 2022).
+Morano, R. (2023).
 Persia and Oman: an historical and linguistic intersection.
-In: Mehta, S. (ed.), Language, Culture and Identity in the Arab World.
-Routledge studies in language and identity.
-New York: Routledge
+In: S. Rao Mehta & F. Al Rashdi (eds.), Language and Identity in the Arab World.
+Routledge Studies in Language and Identity.
+New York: Routledge, pp. 13-28

-Morano, R. (forthcoming, Summer 2022).
+Morano, R. (2022).
 The use of genitive exponents in the al-ˁAwābī district (northern Oman).
 In: Klimiuk, M. (ed.), Semitic Dialects and Dialectology.
 Fieldwork, Community, Change.
-Heidelberg: Heidelberg University Publishing, pp. 31-43
+Heidelberg: Heidelberg University Publishing, pp. 31-43.
+Available Open-Access.

 Morano, R. (forthcoming, 2022).
-Carl Reinhardt a century later: diachronic variation in the Omani Arabic vernacular of the al-ˁAwābī district.
+Diachronic variation in the Omani Arabic of the al-ˁAwābī district: from Carl Reinhardt (1894) to the present day.
 Cambridge Semitic Languages and Cultures series.
 OpenPublishers